nicholasferguson/Display.Quaternion.Rotation/README.md

 Note:  plotPrism.py is hard coded to handle a fixed range of X Y Z as coordinate values.
 In next version it will handle a wider range.
 Reader can also change values of X Y Z.

 **Overall Algorithm:**
-A 'quaternion rotator' multiplied with 'pure quaternion' to result in a 2nd 'pure quaternion'.
+A 'quaternion rotator' multiplied with 'pure quaternion' and conjugate of 'quaternion rotator' to result in a 2nd 'pure quaternion'.

  **To display this rotation**
  We fill out wire frames of both pure quaternions. <br>